-You can make adjustments easily throughout the month.
-You may have an emergency car repair.
-You can move money from your clothing category to help cover the cost of the repair.
-As you move money around make sure that you do so in your budget.This is the key to making your budget work. it can help you deal with unexpected expenses and stop you from relying on your credit cards if you happen to overspend one month.
+If surprise expenses arise during the month, you can easily make changes to your budget after you set it up.
+For example, if need an emergency car repair, you might move money from your clothing expense category to help cover the cost of the repair.
+As you move money from one category to another, make the same change in your budget; this is the key to making your budget work as it can help you deal with unexpected expenses without having to rely on a credit card.

 Evaluate Your Budget

-- When you are working on commission, you will need to follow a slightly different plan you should work with it as a variable budget, but be aggressive in saving to help you cover times when the market is slow.
+- If you work on commission, be aggressive in saving to help cover periods when the market is slow.

 - If you have cash flow issues because you are paid only once a month, divide that payment by weeks and keep the cash you planned to spend in remaining weeks in a savings account until you need it.

 - If you tend to overspend in certain categories, switch to a cash-only budget or use other budgeting hacks.

 - If you want to save more each month, cut the cord, choose less expensive brands, or take advantage of discounts.